 - people with AIDS

-In each case, the person will most likely receive treatment form a respiratory care practitioner under the direction of a physician.
+In each case, the person will most likely receive treatment from a respiratory care practitioner under the direction of a physician.

 Respiratory care practitioners, work to evaluate, treat, and care for patients with breathing disorders.
 They are members of the health care team that provides treatment for patients with heart and lung disorders.
-Tasks, for example, include application of sophisticated life support mechanic ventilation to:
+Tasks, for example, include:

 - giving oxygen and drugs to children with asthma